smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Setting Up Voice Commands/index.md

 The head unit manufacturer will determine how these voice commands are triggered, and some head units will not support voice commands.
 !!!

+!!!
+NOTE
+On [Manticore](https://smartdevicelink.com/resources/manticore/), voice commands are viewed and activated by a tab in the right hand section, not through a microphone.
+!!!

 You have the ability to create voice command shortcuts to your [Main Menu](Displaying a User Interface/Main Menu) cells which we highly recommended that you implement.
 Global voice commands should be created for functions that you wish to make available as voice commands that are **not** available as menu cells.
 We recommend creating global voice commands for common actions such as the actions performed by your [Soft Buttons](Displaying a User Interface/Template Custom Buttons).

 ## Creating Voice Commands